 Conclusions

 WUA analysis was used to estimate the amount of spawning and rearing habitat available to the Chinook salmon races and steelhead in the upper Sacramento River downstream of Keswick Dam.
 Spawning habitat WUA analysis was also used to estimate spawning habitat in the Feather River High Flow Channel (downstream of Thermalito Afterbay outlet) and the American River downstream of Nimbus Dam.
-The results of the analyses suggest that Alternatives 1–3 would cause few large changes in spawning WUA in any of the rivers and would generally result in more increases than reductions in rearing WUA in the Sacramento River, especially for juveniles.
+The results of the analyses suggest that Alternatives 1–3 would cause few large changes in spawning WUA in any of the rivers and would generally result in more increases than reductions in rearing WUA in the Sacramento River, especially for juveniles (53% increases in total).
 Spring-run and fall-run had the most reductions in spawning WUA, but all the largest reductions were less than 10% (Table 11K-5 through Table 11K-10).
 Alternatives 1 and 2 would lead to the fewest changes in spawning or rearing WUA and Alternative 3 would result in the most frequent large changes, both reductions and increases.

 References Cited